Are Your Values Valuable ?

 Discipline is not a value.
 Discipline is a symptom of knowing an outcome cannot enhance or diminish who you really are.

-Well-being is the value, which points to true nature.
+Well-being or inner peace is the value, which points to true nature.

-The best way of encouraging an authentic, inspiring culture to develop within your organisation, is to ground it in the universal values which every human being knows as the feelings described above.
+The best way of encouraging an authentic, inspiring culture to develop within your organisation, is to ground it in the universal values which every human being knows and experiences as the feelings described above.

 Principles Derive From Values